 The study of business and management offers you a structured insight into both the theoretical and practical dimensions of organisations and management.

-You will also study two other subjects of your choice in year 1: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects of your choice in years 1 and 2: see Flexible degrees.

 Years 3 and 4

 In the Honours programme, you will study five core classes including Strategic management, Global business, Ethics and business, Research methods and an integrative experiential learning course.
 Optional courses are offered from a range of disciplines including entrepreneurship, marketing, human resource management and organisational behaviour, international business, service operations and finance.